-The general secondary credential authorizes its holder to teach any subject in grades seven through fourteen.
+The general secondary credential authorizes its holder to teach any subject in grades 7 through 14.
 It requires a satisfactory major and minor in subjects commonly taught in high school, and specific requirements in professional education.
 It requires a full year of graduate work.

 The requirements for admission to the credential program are in addition to the requirements for admission to the college.
-Students are admitted to teacher education for the general secondary credential on basis of the following require-
+Students are admitted to teacher education for the general secondary credential on the basis of the following require-

-1. A satisfactory score on the College Aptitude Test taken at the college.
+1. A satisfactory score on the college aptitude test taken at the college.

-2. Competence in the areas of English, arithmetic, handwriting, reading, and spelling, as evidenced by satisfactory scores on the Fundamentals Test given at
+2. Competence in the areas of English, arithmetic, handwriting, reading, and spelling, as evidenced by satisfactory scores on the fundamentals test given at general culture test given at the college.